simonegiancola09/Shred_shirt/README.md

 # Shred_shirt
-June 2019, Python version of a famous Italian card game.
+June 2019, Python version of a famous Italian card game. <br>
+The whole document is very short, and the game is easy, but the code implementation needed some thoughtful considerations.

 ## Purpose and outline
 The following is a simple combination of Jupyter Notebook adn pdf version of a code I made around 2 years ago, just after the end of my basic course in programming with pyhton and algorithms.
 It was my first individual projects, not a university or job related task, just for the sake of fun and interest in understanding some of the capabilities of a beautiful programming language such as Python.